 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-For the SDRP, funding is also subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017 and 2020.
-The budget for fiscal year 2021 reduced funding by 100%.
+For the SDRP, funding is also subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020, and 2022.
+The budget for fiscal year 2021 reduced funding by 100%, and for fiscal year 2022 funding was approximately 42%.
 In fiscal years where partial or no reimbursements are appropriated, debt service is paid by municipal revenues.

 The State is not obligated to appropriate the full amount of the entitled under statute nor contractually obligated to consider doing so.
-When amounts are insufficient, such as in recent fiscal years 2017 (79% of entitlement), 2020 (an estimated 50% of entitlement), and 2021 (0% of entitlement), if there are available funds, they are allocated pro rata among the eligible school districts.
+When amounts are insufficient, such as in recent fiscal years 2017 (79% of entitlement), 2020 (approximately 50% of entitlement), 2021 (0% of entitlement), and 2022 (approximately 42% of entitlement) if there are available funds, they are allocated pro-rata among the eligible school districts.
 This does not jeopardize the security of the debt, because the full faith, credit and taxing power of the issuing community is behind it.
 The program has been funded at the percent of entitlement shown in Table 2.8.

-Amounts reflected in various tables throughout this publication continue to include both the SDRP and the TIDSRA for current level of outstanding state obligation as well as for future years projected payments.
+Amounts reflected in various tables throughout this publication continue to include both the SDRP and the TIDSRA for current level of outstanding state obligation as well as for future years' projected payments.